trix98/GLC/docs/index.md

 ## Issues
 Please submit any bugs or issues via the project's GitHub [link to issue page] issue page include any details about the (glc.__version__) together with any relevant input data/metadata.

-## Colloboration

 ## Pull requests
 You can actively colloborate on the GLC package by submitting any changes via a pull request.
 All pull requests will be reviewed by the GLC team and merged in due course.

 ## Contributions
-If you would like to become a contibuter on the GLC project, please contact [link to contact info] Thomas Rix.
+If you would like to become a contibuter on the GLC project, please contact Thomas Rix at tir21@ic.ac.uk

 # Acknowledgment
-This package was developed as part of Thomas Rix's PhD project at Imperial College London, funded by [HUMAN GRANT STUFF].
+This package was developed as part of Thomas Rix's PhD project at Imperial College London, supported by the European Union project
+HUMAN (grant EC101073062, UKRI EP/X035840/1).
 It is free to use, published under BSD 3-Clause licence.

-Other acknwledgments.
+The authors gratefully acknowledge Prof Simon Lovestone for permission to use the AddNeuroMed dataset.
+Dr María Gómez-Romero for help with dataset pre-processing.
+René Neuhaus and Sara Martínez for their support on the data treatment of the metformin-HIIE dataset.

 # Citing us
-If you use GLC in a scientific publication, we would appreciate citations.

-## Release
-[Add reference to the paper one day]
+If you found this package useful, please consider citing us.

 ## Publication

-# References

-# Version History

-## v.1.0.0
-**Initial Release**
+The article is currently in the process of journal submission.